HiramRuiz/spatialwages/README.md

 # SpatialWages

-In this project I compare geospatial and wage data to asses whether spatial clustering correlates with the distribution of wages.
+In this project I asses whether spatial clustering correlates with the distribution of wages in an economy.

-I begin by running meanshift clustering on a set of x-y coordinates that represent employers on the island of Puerto Rico.
+I first run meanshift clustering on a set of x-y coordinates that represent employers on the island of Puerto Rico.